oldt-ech/qe-launcher/README.md

 ## Running on a schedule

 I do this with a Windows Task scheduled for every 24 hours.
-To create one, open up Task Scheduled and select `Create a Basic Task` in the right hand column.
+To create one, open up Task Scheduler from the Start menu and select `Create a Basic Task` in the right hand column.
 The command to run is java.exe from the JDK download, and put `-jar qe-runner-X.Y.jar` and your parameters into the arguments field.

 ### Example from my server

 * Program: `C:\jdk-18.0.2.1\bin\java.exe`

-* Add Arguments: `-Dprops=247ffa.properties -jar C:\quakeserverlauncher\qe-runner-3.5.jar`
+* Add Arguments: `-Dprops=C:\quakeserverlauncher\launcher.properties -jar C:\quakeserverlauncher\qe-runner-3.6.jar`

 ### Some caveats when running the scheduled task